 We'll give you a room-by-room assessment, both internal and external, such as cladding, paths, driveways, drainage etc. We will detail all repair requirements in a format that is suitable to submit to EQC, including photo evidence.

-If your repair hasn't been fixed correctly by another construction company, Wrightway can provide a professional assessment to determine if the repairs have been conducted properly, or not.
-You'll be provided a full report for your records.
+If your repair hasn't been fixed correctly by another construction company, Wrightway can provide a professional assessment to determine if the repairs have been conducted properly or not.
+You'll be provided with a full report for your records.

 Wrightway has many happy customers, and you can check our reviews to be certain of our workmanship.
 We guarantee our work, and we are one of the few remaining earthquake repair specialists that's still operating in Christchurch.

 There are a few cases when a foundation cannot be repaired; the only option is to replace the foundation.
 Wrightway Construction can assist you with the project as required by high-lifting, and carefully shifting the house while remaining onsite to replace the foundation as required.

 Wrightway Construction can help you by assessing the repair costs of your as-is-where-is property.
 Or, if you wish, we could investigate purchasing your as-is property and repairing it ourselves.
 If this interest you, please don't hesitate to call us for a free assessment.

 No, you need to find Christchurch builders that have specific earthquake repairs and can prove their alignment to EQC, meaning that your project will be completed smoothly.
 Only certain builder have been approved by EQC.